dev4py/pymsdl_template/README.md

 This workflow is provided in order to do scheduled checks.

-By default, PYMSDL template weekly checks your project dependencies in order to detect if you have to update them even if you are not working on you project (i.e.: [CI workflow](#ci) is not executed)
+By default, PYMSDL template weekly checks your project dependencies in order to detect vulnerabilities even if you are not working on you project (i.e.: [CI workflow](#ci) is not executed)